mikeyoshino/TheFreezeTeamBlog/input/posts/allow-serving-of-js-css-files-from-views-folder.md

 Title: Allow serving of js, ts, css and map files from Views folder.
+Published: 04/28/2016
 Tags:
   - TypeScript
   - MVC5
   - Javascript
 Author: Steven T. Cramer
+Description: In a traditional MVC 5 application structure you can not access css or js files located in the view directory.
+Excerpt: In a traditional MVC 5 application structure you can not access css or js files located in the view directory.
 ---

 In a traditional MVC 5 application structure you can not access css or js files located in the view directory.